adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

  }
  ```

-1. To be able use/display users information throughout the client, we will need to use the `useSession` hook, for that first we have to expose the session context, **`<SessionProvider />`**, at the top level of our application:
+1. To be able to use/display users information throughout the client, we will need to use the `useSession` hook, for that first we have to expose the session context, **`<SessionProvider />`**, at the top level of our application:

  ```tsx
  export default async function RootLayout({